jingxiangma/jingxiangma.github.io/index.md

 # Jingxiang Ma(马敬翔)

 Welcome to mine webpage!
 I am a third year PhD in the [AGMP group at University of Sheffield](https://agmp.sites.sheffield.ac.uk/home).
 My supervisor is Andrea Brini.
-You can find mine email address in our group webpage.
+You can find my email address in our group webpage.

 This webpage is still under construction.

 ---

 ## Research
 I'm generally interested in geometry and topology of algebraic varieties.
-My PhD project is about mirror symmetry and birational transformations, and I use tools from Gromov Witten theory, Frobenius manifolds, representation theory etc. The examples that I've been working on are ADE singularities and their resolutions.
+My PhD project is about mirror symmetry and Gromov Witten invariants under birational transformations, and I use tools from Gromov Witten theory, Frobenius manifolds, representation theory etc. The examples that I've been working on are ADE singularities and their resolutions.

 ---